 Face Eaters (Randgris&Shutsuu)

 - Most members of this one are NOT biologically related, huge variation in ability.
 They were formed by abandoned blacksheep shifters or shrinking families banding together in the city.
 They're hard to pin down, and only the core members are a coherent group.
+More of a social network than a real "Family

 - Living in a new environment, they are more likely to take advantage of technology/communication/education in ways their countryside cohorts won't.
 Many will gun for high power (human) occupations where they can support their family members.